Chapter 12: Google Ads Integration

 Seasonal Analysis

-Using custom_label_1 (season) within each campaign:
+Using custom_label_1 (product peak season) within each campaign:

 Campaign: "PMAX - Priority 5 - Maximum Push"